LIBERTY

 jurisdiction) has been made, or may be made in any cause, in an inferior or

-appellate court of the United States, it must be considered and decided, before
+appellate court of the United States, it must be considered and decided,

-litigant parties.
-If the law confers
+rights of the litigant parties.
+If

-shall be adjudged or decreed between the parties, and with which is the right
+jurisdiction; what shall be adjudged or decreed between the parties, and with

-of the case, is judicial action, by hearing and determining it.”
-State of Rhode Island v State of
+which is the right of the case, is judicial action, by hearing and determining

-Massachusetts, 37 US 657, 718 (1838).
+v State of Massachusetts, 37 US

-citations omitted; US v Osiemi, 980 F2d 344 Without jurisdiction, all orders are void (not merely voidable)
+657, 718 (1838). citations omitted; US v Osiemi, 980 F2d 344 Without jurisdiction, all orders are void (not merely

-and fines, penalties, restitution, etc., are refundable.
+voidable) and fines, penalties, restitution, etc., are refundable.

 In

-ruling on a question of jurisdiction, the Supreme Court declared: “The judiciary
+ruling on a question of jurisdiction, the Supreme Court declared: “The

-exercise of jurisdiction which is given, than to usurp that which is not given.
+to decline the exercise of jurisdiction which is given, than to usurp that

+which is not given.
 The one or the other would be treason to the constitution.”
-Cohens v Virginia, 19 US 264, 404 (1821).

 The